Which of the following is an advantage of sexual reproduction ove... | Channels for Pearson+

 1

-Understand the key differences between sexual and asexual reproduction.
-Sexual reproduction involves the combination of genetic material from two parents, while asexual reproduction involves a single organism reproducing without the need for a mate.
+Understand the basic definitions: Sexual reproduction involves the combination of genetic material from two parents, leading to offspring with genetic variation.
+Asexual reproduction involves a single organism reproducing without the genetic input from another organism, resulting in offspring that are genetically identical to the parent.

-Consider the concept of genetic diversity.
-Sexual reproduction results in offspring with genetic material from both parents, leading to increased genetic variation within a population.
+Consider the advantages of genetic diversity: Increased genetic diversity in sexual reproduction can lead to a greater ability for a population to adapt to changing environments, as there is a wider range of traits that may be beneficial under different conditions.

-Evaluate the advantages of increased genetic diversity.
-Genetic diversity can enhance a population's ability to adapt to changing environments and resist diseases, providing a survival advantage.
+Evaluate the options: 'Faster reproduction rate' is typically an advantage of asexual reproduction, as it does not require finding a mate and can occur rapidly.
+'Stable genetic makeup' is also an advantage of asexual reproduction, as it produces genetically identical offspring.
+'Less energy expenditure' is generally associated with asexual reproduction, as it does not involve the complex processes of mating and gamete production.

 Watch next